matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-deploy.md

 `yarn hardhat deploy-zksync:libraries --private-key <PRIVATE_KEY>` -- runs compilation and deployment of missing libraries (the list of all missing libraries is provided by the output of `@matterlabs/hardhat-zksync-solc` plugin).

-- `--private-key <PRIVATE_KEY>` - Mandatory argument.
-Libraries will be deployed by using this private key.
+- `--private-key <PRIVATE_KEY>` - A required argument.
+Libraries are deployed using the provided private key.
 - `--no-auto-populate-config` - Flag which disables the auto-population of the hardhat config file.
 Enabled by default.
 - `--external-config-object-path <file path>` - Specifies the path to the file containing the zksolc configuration.
 If not set, it defaults to the Hardhat configuration file path.
 Works only if auto-population is enabled.
 - `--exported-config-object <object name>` - Specifies the name of the user's Hardhat config object within the Hardhat configuration file.
 Primarily for auto-population.
 Defaults to `config`.